 Locks that are outside and subject to the elements are at risk of freezing when temperatures drop below the freezing point (32 degrees Fahrenheit).
 In freezing conditions, it is most common for a lock to freeze overnight after the sun has set, and the temperatures are at their lowest point.
 Waking up to a frozen car door lock can be frustrating if you are trying to get to work.
 Also, a frozen lock is the last thing you want to deal with if you’re tasked with locking the front door as you leave the house in a hurry.
 However, the good news is there are a few ways you can tackle your frozen locks.

-A key fob, or car remote, is an electronic device that allows cars to be opened and locked without a key.
-It typically has buttons for unlocking doors and opening the trunk.
+A key fob, or car remote, is an electronic device that allows you to lock doors and unlock a car with the push of a button.
+Keyless entry remotes typically have buttons for unlocking car doors and opening the trunk.
 A key fob is a small keyless entry system that uses a low-frequency, short-range radio transmitter to send a signal to the receiver inside the car.
-Some fobs can even be used to start the car.
-In addition to locking and unlocking doors, and starting the engine, a fob can perform other tasks.
-Some of the buttons on the fob may be dual functional and pressing them more than once or holding them down for longer will activate a different function.
+Some fobs can even be used to start the car engine remotely with the press of a button.
+In addition to locking and unlocking doors, and starting the engine, a fob can perform other tasks too.
+Some of the buttons on the fob may be dual-functional and pressing them more than once or holding them down for longer will activate a different function.